 Zammad automatically backs up your unsaved changes in all open tabs.

 Use the ⮪ reply button under a message to reply to it directly.

 Like with new messages, your response will appear at the end of the thread.
-Outside of Zammad, however, it will be delivered on the same channel as the original message (i.e., if the message you replied to was originally a tweet, the customer will receive your response in a Twitter DM).
+Under the hood, responses are sent via the same channel as the original message (i.e., if the message you replied to was originally a tweet, the customer will receive your response in a Twitter DM).

 ⏩ You can also forward messages, just as you would in any email client (attachments are included automatically).

 This way, you can share correspondences with people who don’t have Zammad (like a third-party supplier).